 Cannabis Zoning Ordinance

-The Cannabis Zoning Ordinance, approved by City Council in October 2019, regulates where new adult use recreational cannabis dispensaries may open in the City of Chicago.
+The Cannabis Zoning Ordinance, amended in September 2021, regulates where new adult use cannabis dispensaries may open in the City of Chicago.

-The ordinance permits new recreational cannabis dispensaries in certain Commercial (C), Downtown (D), Manufacturing (M) and Planned Manufacturing (PMD) zoning districts with a special use permit from the Zoning Board of Appeals (ZBA).
-This mandates public noticing of each new recreational cannabis dispensary and provides an opportunity for public comment.
+The ordinance permits new adult use cannabis dispensaries in certain Business (B), Commercial (C), Downtown (D), Manufacturing (M) and Planned Manufacturing (PMD) zoning districts provided they obtain a special use permit from the Zoning Board of Appeals (ZBA).
+This ensures each new adult use cannabis dispensary receives a public hearing before the ZBA and provides an opportunity for public comment.

 Downtown Exclusion Zone

-Due to the unique character, configuration and congestion of downtown Chicago, the Cannabis Zoning Ordinance prohibits recreational cannabis dispensaries from opening within a defined portion of the Central Business District.
+Due to the unique character, configuration and congestion of downtown Chicago, the Cannabis Zoning Ordinance prohibits adult use cannabis dispensaries from opening within a defined portion of the Central Business District.

 Restricted Cannabis Zones

-Illinois law allows a legal voter to propose a restriction on cannabis businesses within his or her precinct.
+Illinois law allows a legal voter to propose a restriction on cannabis business establishments within his or her precinct.
 To begin that process, an individual must seek a petition from the City Clerk.
 More information on creating a restricted cannabis zone can be found on the City Clerk's website, including a list of Frequently Asked Questions about the process.
-Additionally, a list of precincts where residents have filed a notice of intent to restrict cannabis businesses is available on the Clerk's website.
+Additionally, a list of precincts where residents have filed a notice of intent to restrict cannabis business establishments is available on the Clerk's website.

-During the pandemic, applicants should hold meetings in accordance with orders from the State of Illinois and City of Chicago.
-While simply holding a virtual meeting does not satisfy the in-ward community meeting requirement, additional or simultaneous virtual meetings can also be implemented to supplement the requirements of Section 17-13-0905-G. Those details will need to be shared with the Zoning Board during the special use hearing so that the Zoning Board can determine if they are acceptable.
+During the COVID-19 pandemic, applicants should hold meetings in accordance with orders from the State of Illinois and City of Chicago.
+Although a virtual meeting does not alone satisfy the in-ward community meeting requirement, additional or simultaneous virtual meetings can also be implemented to supplement the requirements of Section 17-13-0905-G. Those details will need to be shared with the Zoning Board during the special use hearing so that the Zoning Board can determine if they are acceptable.